Rabies Is Incurable And Fatal, Yet Easily Preventable: Why Isn’t It A Priority?

 — FOX 5 DC (@fox5dc) March 8, 2017

 Studies of rabies have shown that eliminating this disease would be cost-effective.
 Rabies alone results in an economic loss of $8.6 billion annually, but eliminating it in Africa would cost around $1 billion, which is just one-fifth of what is spent on malaria control each year.
 In addition, experiments have shown that eliminating rabies in humans is a simple process.
-The disease would disappear if 70 per cent of the dog population were vaccinated in areas where rabies is endemic.
+The disease would disappear if 70 percent of the dog population were vaccinated in areas where rabies is endemic.

 This begs the question: why hasn’t this already been done?
 Perhaps the answer to this question is obvious: it’s not a priority for the West because rabies kills people (almost exclusively) in developing countries.

-Once someone has been exposed to the rabies virus they have 10 days to get the vaccine: for people that can afford the vaccine, it’s 100 per cent effective.
+Once someone has been exposed to the rabies virus, they have 10 days to get the vaccine.
+Yet for people that can afford the vaccine, it’s 100 per cent effective.
 A study in Kenya recently found that victims who had been bitten were paying up to $500 for treatment, which is almost half the average per-capita income.
-India accounts for 35 per cent of rabies deaths worldwide, while 36 per cent of deaths occur in sub-Saharan Africa.
+India accounts for 35 percent of rabies deaths worldwide, while 36 percent of deaths occur in sub-Saharan Africa.

 Felix Lankester is a clinical assistant professor at the Paul G Allen School for Global Animal Health at Washington State University.
 In his opinion, the issue is complicated because rabies falls between government ministries for both animal and human health.

-“Health globally has been divided into human health and animal health, even though 60 to 70 per cent of human diseases come from animals.
+“Health globally has been divided into human health and animal health, even though 60 to 70 percent of human diseases come from animals.
 Dogs transmit [rabies], so agriculture ministries need to intervene.
 Yet because it’s people that suffer, it’s health ministries that benefit from the reduced cost of the human disease.”

 #BurlCoNJ Wed,Mar9th FREE RABIES CLINIC 11a-12n at Emergency Services Training Center 53 Academy Dr Westampton 08060 https://t.co/aDVvTdSv1S pic.twitter.com/umHwgQOdwZ